Frequently Asked Questions

 |

 The initial consultation session for psychotherapy usually lasts 60-90 minutes.
 Individual sessions generally last about 55 minutes.
-I am also available for brief consultations and behavioral health consultations, which usually last for 30 minutes.
+Some of the providers are also available for brief consultations and behavioral health consultations, which usually last for 30 minutes.
 Psychological assessments range greatly in length, but average 2-4 hours.
 Alpha Stim sessions last 20-30 minutes.

 |